meilisearch/meilisearch-js-plugins/packages/instant-meilisearch/README.md

 - [🤖 Compatibility with Meilisearch and InstantSearch](#-compatibility-with-meilisearch-and-instantsearch)
 - [📜 API Resources](#-api-resources)
 - [⚙️ Development Workflow and Contributing](#️-development-workflow-and-contributing)

+## 📖 Documentation

+For general information on how to use Meilisearch—such as our API reference, tutorials, guides, and in-depth articles—refer to our [main documentation website](https://docs.meilisearch.com/).

 ## 🔧 Installation